 Student representative(s) is/are elected or appointed from each year's nursing classes.
-The student representative(s) will attend meetings as specified by nursing faculty and the nursing coordinator.
+The student representative(s) will attend meetings as specified by nursing faculty and the nursing director.

-Southern WV Community & Technical College Nursing P.O.
-Box 2900 - Logan Campus
+Southern WV Community & Technical College Nursing 100 College Drive - Logan Campus Logan, WV 25601

-Mount Gay, WV 25637

-Background Checks and Drug Screening Policy

-Program: Nursing Section: Students Approved by: Nursing Faculty Date last reviewed/revised: 5/8/18
+Background Checks and Drug Screening Policy Program: Nursing Section: Students Approved by: Nursing Faculty Date last reviewed/revised: 4/24/23

-Students must satisfactorily complete a background check and drug screen prior to entry in the nursing program and any other time as requested.
+Students must satisfactorily complete a background check and drug screen prior to entry into the nursing program and any other time as requested.